-Zone in this area, which shows mainly down-east Carboniferous normal offset with limited amount of early Cenozoic reworking along the main east-dipping fault (e.g., Figure 4d), and may be responsible for restricting sediment deposition/preservation to the southwest of Sassenfjorden during Eurekan tectonism in the early Cenozoic, thus, explaining sediment province from the northeast (e.g., Petersen et al., 2016).
-Another example where strain partitioning may have occurred along suborthogonal faults is Yggdrasilkampen, where the possible continuation of the Balliolbreen Fault juxtaposes Pennsylvanian (hanging wall) against Lower Devonian (footwall) sedimentary rocks suggesting that Carboniferous normal faulting was followed by limited early Cenozoic reactivation/overprinting if any at all.
-The character of the Billefjorden Fault Zone in Sassenfjorden and Yggdrasilkampen contrasts sharply with areas farther north (e.g., in Sentinelfjellet and Odellfjellet; Harland et al., 1974; Lamar et al., 1986; Lamar and Douglass, 1995; Dallmann et al., 2004; Dallmann, 2015) and farther south (e.g., in Flowerdalen; Harland et al., 1974; Haremo et al., 1990; Haremo and Andresen, 1992; Figure 1b) where the east-dipping Billefjorden Fault Zone displays clear evidence of top-west Eurekan movements.
-More of these (WNW-ESE-striking) suborthogonal faults are described and their impact on Eurekan strain partitioning further discussed in Koehl et al. (submitted).
+For example, a basement-seated reverse fault in Sassenfjorden-Tempelfjorden accommodated top-SSW thrusting during Eurekan deformation (Fig. 5a-b) and seems to have limited the amount of Eurekan reactivation or overprinting (strain partitioning) along east-dipping segments of the Billefjorden Fault Zone in this area, which shows mainly down-east Carboniferous normal offset with a limited amount of early Cenozoic reworking along the main east-dipping fault (e.g., Fig. 5d), and may be responsible for restricting sediment deposition or preservation to the southwest of Sassenfjorden during Eurekan tectonism in the early Cenozoic, thus explaining sediment provenance from the northeast (e.g., Petersen et al., 2016).
+Another example where strain partitioning may have occurred along suborthogonal faults is Yggdrasilkampen, where the possible continuation of the Balliolbreen Fault juxtaposes Pennsylvanian (hanging wall) against Lower Devonian (footwall) sedimentary rocks, suggesting that Carboniferous normal faulting was followed by limited early Cenozoic reactivation or overprinting if any at all.
+The character of the Billefjorden Fault Zone in Sassenfjorden and Yggdrasilkampen contrasts sharply with areas farther north (e.g., in Sentinelfjellet and Odellfjellet; Harland et al., 1974; Lamar et al., 1986; Lamar and Douglass, 1995; Dallmann et al., 2004; Dallmann, 2015) and farther south (e.g., in Flowerdalen; Harland et al., 1974; Haremo et al., 1990; Haremo and Andresen, 1992; Fig. 1b) where the east-dipping Billefjorden Fault Zone displays clear evidence of top-west Eurekan movements.
+More of these (WNW-ESE-striking) suborthogonal faults are described and their impact on Eurekan strain partitioning is further discussed in Koehl et al. (2020).

-6. Conclusion
+6 Conclusion

-Thickened uppermost Devonian-Mississippian sedimentary deposits of the Billefjorden Group in central Spitsbergen are arranged in duplexes comprised of phyllitic coal-coaly shale interbedded with sandstone showing sigmoidal shear fabrics separated by imbricate thrusts linking an upper (roof thrust) and a lower (floor thrust) décollements that localized along lithological transitions.
+Thickened uppermost Devonian-Mississippian sedimentary deposits of the Billefjorden Group in central Spitsbergen are arranged in duplexes comprised of phyllitic coal-coaly shale interbedded with sandstone showing sigmoidal shear fabrics separated by imbricate thrusts linking upper (roof thrust) and lower (floor thrust) décollements that are localized along lithological transitions.

-2. Early Cenozoic bedding-parallel décollements and thrusts in tectonically thickened, coalrich sedimentary rocks of the Billefjorden Group, in the Wordiekammen Formation, and in Lower-lowermost Upper Devonian sedimentary rocks partially decoupled Eurekan deformation, resulting in intense folding in Devonian sedimentary rocks of the Andrée Land Group and Mimerdalen Subgroup and uppermost Devonian-Mississippian coals of the Billefjorden Group, and mild to no deformation in Carboniferous-Permian strata in central Spitsbergen, thus suggesting that Late Devonian Ellesmerian contraction is not required to
+Early Cenozoic bedding-parallel décollements and thrusts in tectonically thickened, coal-rich sedimentary rocks of the Billefjorden Group, in the Wordiekammen Formation, and in Lower Devonian to lowermost Upper Devonian sedimentary rocks partially decoupled Eurekan deformation, resulting in intense folding in Devonian sedimentary rocks of the Andrée Land Group and Mimerdalen Subgroup and uppermost Devonian-Mississippian coals of the Billefjorden Group, and mild to no deformation in Carboniferous-Permian strata in central Spitsbergen, thus suggesting that Late Devonian Ellesmerian contraction is not required to explain differential deformation within Lower Devonian to Permian sedimentary successions in central Spitsbergen.